Fleckism/SecurityPlus/SecurityPlus/9A Secure Network Desings.md

 You can see that this type of business flow will involve systems in different places in the network.
 Placing the client, the mailbox, and the mail transfer server all within the same logical network "segment" will introduce many vulnerabilities.
 Understanding and controlling how data flows between these locations is a key part of secure and effective network design.
 # NETWORK APPLIANCES

-A number of network appliances are involved in provisioning a network architecture:
+A number of network appliances are involved in provisioning a network architecture #A_D:

 -   [[Switches]]—forward frames between nodes in a cabled network.
 Switches work at layer 2 and 3 of the OSI model_._ At layer 2 they make forwarding decisions based on the hardware or [[MAC address |Media Access Control (MAC)]] address of attached nodes.
 Switches can establish network segments that either map directly to the underlying cabling or logical segments, created in the switch configuration as  virtual LANs ([[VLANs]]).